mattermost/docs/source/channels/set-channel-preferences.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

 For each channel you're a member of, you can set notification preferences as well as the channel's header, purpose, and name.
-See the `Create Channels <channels/create-channels.html>`__ documentation for details on `renaming channels </channels/create-channels.html#rename-a-channel>`__ and `channel naming convention recommendations </channels/create-channels.html#channel-naming-conventions>`__.
+See the documentation for details on :doc:`renaming channels <channels/rename-channels>` and :doc:`channel naming convention recommendations </channels/channel-naming-conventions>`.

 .. image:: ../images/channel-preferences.png
     :alt: Select the channel name at the top of the screen to set preferences for each channel you belong to.